 BayGam Side Effects

-Generic Name: immune globulin intramuscular
+Generic name: immune globulin intramuscular

-Applies to immune globulin intramuscular: injection (im)
+Applies to immune globulin intramuscular: intramuscular injectable.

 For Healthcare Professionals

-Applies to immune globulin intramuscular: intramuscular solution
+Applies to immune globulin intramuscular: intramuscular solution.

 More about BayGam (immune globulin intramuscular)